Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Acknowledgments

-Eduardo Paluzo-Hidalgo acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101153039 (CHALKS), and from the IMUS–María de Maeztu grant CEX2024-001517-M (Apoyo a Unidades de Excelencia María de Maeztu), funded by MICIU/AEI/10.13039/501100011033.
-Eduardo Paluzo-Hidalgo thanks Prof. Gunnar Carlsson for introducing the initial problem that inspired this paper during his research stay at Stanford University, and Dr Chunyin Siu for insightful conversations during the early stages of this research.
-Yuichi Ike is supported by JSPS Grant-in-Aid for Transformative Research Areas (A) Grand Number JP22H05107 and JST, CREST Grant Number JPMJCR24Q1, Japan.
+Eduardo Paluzo-Hidalgo acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.\ 101153039 (CHALKS), and by the IMUS--Mar\'ia de Maeztu grant CEX2024-001517-M (Apoyo a Unidades de Excelencia Mar\'ia de Maeztu), funded by MICIU/AEI/10.13039/501100011033.
+Yuichi Ike is supported by JSPS Grant-in-Aid for Transformative Research Areas (A) Grant Number JP22H05107 and JST, CREST Grant Number JPMJCR24Q1, Japan.

+Eduardo Paluzo-Hidalgo thanks Prof.\ Gunnar Carlsson for introducing the initial problem that inspired this paper during his research stay at Stanford University, and Dr.\ Chunyin Siu for insightful conversations during the early stages of this research.
+The authors acknowledge the use of AI tools to polish the written text.